-The research result shows that regarding the regulation on spam e-mail, 8 (Australia, Republic of Korea, Japan, Singapore, P.R.China, New Zealand, Hong Kong, Viet Nam) of the 17 countries studied this year have a comprehensive spam legislation.
-These countries are controlling spam by adopting an opt-in scheme (Australia, Republic of Korea, Japan, P.R.China, New Zealand, Vietnam) or opt-out scheme (Singapore, Hong Kong).
-Regarding the regulation on spam messages, 8 (Australia, Republic of Korea, Japan, Singapore, New Zealand, Hong Kong, Philippines, and Viet Nam)have a comprehensive legislation on spam messages.
-These countries have adopted an opt-in (Australia, Republic of Korea, Japan, New Zealand, Philippines, Viet Nam) or opt-out (Singapore, Hong Kong) scheme to control spam messages.
-Australia, Japan, Singapore, New Zealand, and Hong Kong have enacted separate spam e-mail/message laws.
+The research result shows that regarding the regulation on spam e-mail, 9 (Australia, Cook Islands, Republic of Korea, Japan, Singapore, P.R.China, New Zealand, Hong Kong, Viet Nam) of the 25 countries studied during last two years have a comprehensive spam legislation.
+These countries are controlling spam by adopting an opt-in scheme (Australia, Cook Islands, Republic of Korea, Japan, P.R.China, New Zealand, Vietnam) or opt-out scheme (Singapore, Hong Kong).
+Regarding the regulation on spam messages, 9 (Australia, Cook Islands, Republic of Korea, Japan, Singapore, New Zealand, Hong Kong, Philippines, and Viet Nam) have a comprehensive legislation on spam messages.
+These countries have adopted an opt-in (Australia, Cook Islands, Republic of Korea, Japan, New Zealand, Philippines, Viet Nam) or opt-out (Singapore, Hong Kong) scheme to control spam messages.
+Australia, Cook Islands, Japan, Singapore, New Zealand, and Hong Kong have enacted separate spam e-mail/message laws.
 Republic of Korea, although not an individual spam e-mail/message law, has a separate section on spam in the Information and Communication Network Act to regulate spam e-mails/messages specifically and systematically.
 P.R.China has separate administrative regulations on spam e-mails and Philippines has enacted separate administrative regulations to regulate spam messages.
 Viet Nam has enacted enforcement decree to comprehensively regulate spam e-mails/messages.

 As mentioned above, the anti-spam laws of APT Members are diverse, such as adopting opt-in or opt-out.
-As the opt-in and opt-out methods each have their own strengths and weaknesses, it can be seen that Members have established their spam regulation system by reflecting their own circumstances.
+As the opt-in and opt-out methods each have their own strengths and weaknesses, Members have established their spam regulation system by reflecting their own circumstances.
 However, for effective spam regulation, it is necessary to provide accurate sender information to the recipients regardless of opt-in/opt-out, and to include unsubscribe facility for opting out.
 In addition, if possible, it seems necessary to require the sender to indicate that the sent e-mail/message is an advertisement in the subject line, and to regulate the use of address harvesting software or the use of address lists automatically collected through it.

-Regarding spam policy of Members, the current status of policy measures to prevent spam in Members are diverse in each country.
-In terms of technical measures, selfregulation, education and awareness-raising activities, and international cooperation activities, Members have established their spam policies by reflecting their own circumstances.
-However, as shown above, for effective spam control, it is necessary to prepare technical measures at the government level in addition to business-centered filtering, strengthen self-regulation, education and awareness-raising activities, and seek to establish an international cooperative system and strengthen cooperative activities.
+Regarding the spam policy of Members, the current status of policy measures to prevent spam in Members are diverse in each of the country.
+In terms of technical measures, self-regulation, education and awareness-raising activities, and international cooperation activities, Members have established their spam policies by reflecting their own circumstances.
+However, as shown above, for effective spam control, it is necessary to prepare technical measures at the government level in addition to business-centered filtering, strengthen self-regulation, education, and awareness-raising activities, and seek to establish an international cooperative system and strengthen cooperative activities.
 In addition, it is noteworthy that many countries have recently shown a tendency to strengthen direct regulation of regulatory authorities rather than non-regulatory self-regulation.

-However, if you put together the contents reviewed above, in the end, the spam control Act/policy should be flexibly developed to suit each country's situation.
+However, if you gather the contents reviewed above, in the end, the spam control Act/policy should be flexibly developed to suit each country's situation.
 Each country will be able to come up with appropriate Act/policies by referring to the various examples studied in this research.

 As we already reviewed above, many APT Members still do not have comprehensive legal systems for spam control.
-For spam email and SMS/MMS, only 8 of the 17 countries studied this year have comprehensive anti-spam legislation.
+For spam email and SMS/MMS, only 9 out of the 25 countries studied this year have comprehensive anti-spam legislation.
 In addition, policy efforts to prevent spam are often somewhat insufficient, and only some countries have an international cooperation scheme to cooperate with other countries and international organizations.